 Are Fourteen Days in Thailand Enough?

 The country of Thailand is full of beautiful architecture and natural phenomenon, fascinating history, delicious food, and friendly and welcoming cultures.
-So much so that trying to experience everything that Thailand has to offer in just two weeks is an impossible task.
+So much so that trying to experience everything that Thailand has to offer in just two weeks is almost impossible.

 In order to really experience everything that Thailand has to offer, we recommend slow travelling for one to two months around the different regions of the country.
-That being said, if you are short for time and wish to see as much as you can in just a fortnight, this itinerary will certainly make sure that you make the most of your time in Thailand.
+That being said, if you are short for time and wish to see as much as you can in just a fortnight, this itinerary will ensure that you make the most of your time in Thailand.

 What Should You Not Miss in Thailand?

 This itinerary covers all of the best sights and activities that you cannot miss out on during your visit to Thailand.
-It is, of course, an impossible task to try and squeeze every single unforgettable location and activity into just a fortnight, however, we have done our best to make your trip one to remember forever.
+As we mentioned above, it’s not possible to squeeze every unforgettable location and activity into a fortnight.
+However, we have done our best to make your trip one to remember forever!

-The best sights and activities that we recommend you absolutely do not miss out on during your stay include visiting the Grand Palace in Bangkok, seeing the Big Buddha in Phuket, and touring the beautiful Phi Phi islands in Krabi.
+The best sights and activities that we recommend you absolutely do not miss out on during your stay include visiting the Grand Palace in Bangkok, the national parks in Thailand, seeing the Big Buddha in Phuket, and touring the beautiful Phi Phi islands in Krabi.

 14-Day Itinerary to Thailand